zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ### Unverified breakpoints when remote debugging

-Check the version of delve api being used in the remote delve process. v2 is not yet supported in the Go extension.
-So if you have `–api-version=2` being passed to `dlv`, remove that flag and try again
+Check the version of delve api being used in the remote delve process i.e check the value for the flag `–api-version`.
+This needs to match the version used by the Go extension which uses version 2 by default.
+You can change the api version being used by the extension by editing the debug configuration in the launch.json file.